-0xFFFF_FFF

-PAL/SAL ROM

-SAL Resources
+0xFFFF_FFFF PAL/SAL ROM 0xFF00_0000 SAL Resources

-0xFF00_0000

-The firmware address space is logically partitioned into two major functional blocks: the ROM area (shared by the SAL andPAL) and the SAL Resources area.
-The ROM area is placed in the address space such that its ending address is at 0xFFFF_FFFF.
-The SAL Resources area occupies the portion of 16 MB firmware address space not occupied by the ROM area.
-SAL code can use the special hardware resources which the platform has implemented in the SAL Resources area.
-The hardware resources implemented can optionally include (but are not limited to) scratch RAM, non-volatile memory (NVM), environment control and status registers.
-The location of the hardware resources within the SAL Resources area is platform dependent.
+The firmware address space is logically partitioned into two major functional blocks: the ROM area (shared by the SAL and PAL) and the SAL resources area.
+The ROM area is placed in the address space such that its ending address is 0xFFFF_FFF.
+The SAL resources area occupies the portion of 16 MB firmware address space not occupied by the ROM area.
+SAL code can use the special hardware resources that the platform has implemented in the SAL Resources area.
+The hardware resources may include scratch RAM, non-volatile memory (NVM), environment control, and status registers.
+The location of the hardware resources within the SAL resources area is platform dependent.